 Since amalgamation, the ground has benefited from a number of improvements, the most significant of which was the building of a new clubhouse, opened by the Cardiff Athletic Club President, Bleddyn Williams in April 2004.
-In addition, the existing three courts have been progressively upgraded to full LTA requirements in terms of lighting, surface and marking and as a result the Tennis Section is able to host home matches in the various leagues in which it competes throughout the year.
+In addition, over the years the original three courts have been progressively upgraded to full LTA requirements in terms of lighting, surface and marking.
+In 2016 two new floodlit courts were built thanks to the generosity of the LTA, Sport Wales and the Management Committee.
+As a result the Tennis Section is able to host home matches in the various leagues in which it competes throughout the year.

-The section is managed by a dedicated Management Committee, who’s principle aims are to take advantage of the now excellent facilities in order to expand club membership via a comprehensive programme of junior/youth development, adult social and competitive tennis and an active social programme in addition to a number of promotional activities run during the season.
+The section is managed by a dedicated Management Committee, who’s principle aims are to take advantage of the now excellent facilities in order to expand club membership via a comprehensive programe of junior/youth development, adult social and competitive tennis and an active social programe in addition to a number of promotional activities run during the season.

 Men’s, Women’s, Mixed and Social tennis sessions are run weekly.
 They are growing in popularity with all courts often fully utilised, due in no small part to the significant improvements in the courts, particularly lighting, which means that all year tennis is now possible.

-For those interested in competitive tennis, the section runs three men’s and two women’s teams in the Tennis Wales South Division.
-2007 was an excellent year for the teams with 1st, 2nd and 3rd positions being achieved in the leagues.
+For those interested in competitive tennis, the section runs a number of men’s and women’s teams in the Tennis Wales South Division.

-To encourage year-round competitive tennis, we also run men’s veterans and mixed doubles teams in the winter league, with both teams finishing 3rd in their respective leagues in the 2005/6 season.
+To encourage year-round competitive tennis, we also run men’s veterans and mixed doubles teams in the winter league.

 We encourage tennis for people of all ages.
 Our youngest players are only four, and we have some energetic septuagenarians who play regularly too.
 On Saturday mornings classes are held at the following times, with 35 children participating – 9-10 am for 4-9 year olds, 10-11 am for 9-12 year olds, 11-12 am for 12 -14 year olds.
 There are also six midweek (performance) sessions held with just under 50 children taking part.